Skip to main content

 • Classic Forms User Guide

-Forms are a great and easy way to capture registrations, survey responses, and much more.
-While we recommend using New Forms whenever possible, there are some cases where you might prefer to use the Classic Forms Composer.
+Forms are an easy way to capture registrations, survey responses, and more.
+Act-On recommends using New Forms whenever possible, but this guide covers the Classic Forms Composer for the cases where you're still working with, or need to maintain, a Classic Form.
 Disclaimer: This article relates to Classic Forms, a legacy feature unavailable for new accounts.
-If you need information on using Act-On Forms, see Forms Composer User Guide...
+If you need information on using Act-...

 Read Article →